Microsoft Windows 11 VDI performance short

 Big shoutout to Omar Bouhaj for setting up and running the tests.

-Please let us know what you think of these preliminary results via social media or on our GO-EUC Slack channel!
+Please let us know what you think of these preliminary results via social media or on our World of EUC Slack channel!